-- 1. Orientation didactics, including an introduction to Navy psychology, ethical issues pertaining to practice in military settings, safety assessment and documentation, and fitness for military duty evaluations.(These didactics are required of all fellows) - 2.
-Three six-hour intensive didactics on cognitive-behavioral therapy from Dr. Barbara Cubic, a nationally-recognized cognitive-behavioral psychologist from Eastern Virginia Medical School. - 3.
-Three didactics on psychological testing covering the MMPI-2-RF, the MCMI-IV, and assessment of malingering.
-These are presented by Dr. Robert Archer.
+- Orientation didactics, including an introduction to Navy psychology, ethical issues pertaining to practice in military settings, safety assessment and documentation, and fitness for military duty evaluations.
+(These didactics are required of all fellows) - 2.
+Intensive didactics on cognitive-behavioral therapy from Dr. Barbara Cubic, a nationally recognized cognitive-behavioral psychologist. - 3.
+Didactics on psychological testing covering the MMPI-2-RF, MMPI 3, the MCMI-IV, and assessment of malingering.

-- 4. Two didactics on the psychological assessment and treatment of chronic pain in military populations. - 5.
-Two didactics on assessment and treatment of transgender service members. - 6.
-Two didactics on substance abuse treatment in the military. - 7.
-Trainings on Prolonged Exposure and Cognitive-Processing Therapy (two days each). - 8.
-Four didactics on diversity issues presented by the program's diversity liaison. - 9.
-Three didactics on self-care.
+- Didactics on the psychological assessment and treatment of chronic pain in military populations. - 5.
+Didactics on substance use disorder services and treatment in the military. - 6.
+Trainings on Prolonged Exposure and Cognitive-Processing Therapy. - Didactics on biopsychosocial issues presented by the program's Biopsychosocial and Ethics Liaison. - 8.
+Didactics on self-care. - 9.
+Didactics related to professional development and officership.

-Other didactics cover professional development issues particular to military psychologists; for example, practice in various settings, such as aircraft carriers or overseas.
-These didactics change year to year based on the availability of active duty psychologists to present (active duty psychologists usually change duty stations every three years).
+Some didactics will cover professional development issues particular to military psychologists; for example, practice in various settings, such as aircraft carriers or overseas.
+These didactics change year to year based on the availability of active-duty psychologists to present (active-duty psychologists usually change duty stations every three years).
 Professional development didactics are required of all fellows.
-In addition, other trainings on particular therapy modalities are often offered either through NMCP or through other training institutions; for example, advanced training in Dialectical Behavior Therapy, Cognitive-Behavioral Therapy for Insomnia, and Acceptance and Commitment Therapy.
+In addition, other trainings on various therapy modalities are often offered either through NMCP or through other training institutions.

 All fellows are required to attend all didactics related to officer development and military psychology.
-Fellows may opt out of didactics that were covered in their internship year, if applicable, and spend this time on independent research or EPPP preparation.
+Fellows may discuss with their supervisor regarding opting out of didactics that were covered in their internship year, if applicable.

-Supervision Seminars: Fellows attend 4 two-hour supervision seminars throughout the year in which they discuss assigned readings from Supervision Essentials for the Practice of Competency-Based Supervision (Falender & Shafranske, 2017) in the context of their supervision of practicum students (if practicum student placement is allowed due to COVID-19 restrictions).
+Supervision Seminars: Fellows attend supervision seminars throughout the year in which they discuss assigned readings from Supervision Essentials for the Practice of Competency-Based Supervision (Falender & Shafranske, 2017) in the context of their supervision of practicum students.

-Psychology CE Presentations: 2-hour presentations and/or workshops of varying durations are offered through the Psychology Division's APA-approved Continuing Education sponsorship.
-Presentations addressing diversity issues, professional ethics, and clinical supervision are included among the offerings each year.
-Other recent topics have included the role of exercise in the treatment of depression, combat related TBI, and EMDR treatment for PTSD.
+Psychology CE Presentations: Presentations and/or workshops of varying durations are offered through the Psychology Division's APA-approved Continuing Education sponsorship.
+Presentations addressing biopsychosocial issues, professional ethics, and clinical supervision are examples of the types of presentations that are included among the offerings each year.

-Mental Health Grand Rounds: Weekly 1-hour presentations provided by mental health department staff and trainees (when not prohibited by social distancing requirements of Covid-19 pandemic).
+Mental Health Grand Rounds: Weekly 1-hour presentations provided by mental health department staff and trainees.
 Fellows are required to attend all of these presentations over the training year and have the opportunity to present at least once, either individually or as a group.
 A wide range of mental health topics are addressed during these presentations.
 Fellows who present at Grand Rounds will be evaluated using the Grand Rounds Presentation Rating Form (Appendix J).